trothr/znetboot/Design.md

 ## cURL

 ZNETBOOT uses a `curl` stage to handle the network side of its work.
-The point of using `curl` is that the pipelines for fetching and punching can be similar to counterpart pipelines on other platforms.
+The reason for using `curl` is that the pipelines for fetching and punching can be similar to counterpart pipelines on other platforms.

 The `curl` stage used is taken from CMS Make